connkat/school/COMP1131/Modules/Module4/module4-notes.md

       System.out.println("total does NOT equal sum");
 	  ```
 - Logical Operators:
-	- In addition to the equality and relational operators, Java has three logical opera- tors that produce boolean results.
+	- In addition to the equality and relational operators, Java has three logical operators that produce boolean results.
 They also take boolean operands.
 		- `!`: logical NOT
 		- `&&`: logical AND
 		- `||`: logical OR
 	- An important characteristic of the && and || operators is that they are “short-circuited” in Java.
 That is, if their left operand is sufficient to decide the boolean result of the operation, the right operand is not evaluated.
 	- You should consider carefully whether or not to rely on these kinds of subtle programming language characteristics.
-Not all programming languages short- circuit these operations, and such code would produce a divide-by-zero error in those languages.
+Not all programming languages short-circuit these operations, and such code would produce a divide-by-zero error in those languages.

 ### The `if` Statement
 - An `if` statement consists of the reserved word if followed by a boolean expression, followed by a statement.
 The condition is enclosed in parentheses and must evaluate to true or false.